 James E. Tryzbiak, Director of Laboratories

 Jim came to Florida Tech in July of 2008 as a machinist/instructor until moving to present duties in late 2013.
 Married in 1965 and joined the USAF in 1966.
 Jim comes from a mechanical background in tractors and power equipment as well as construction site preparation.
 A bit more exciting were his years as the facilities manager at Caribbean Marine Research Center on Lee Stocking Island in Exuma, Bahama.
 Jim and wife Judy spent many years self-employed while raising 4 children that have also followed the same pattern in their lives.

 Judy L. Tryzbiak , Assistant to the Dean

 Judy Tryzbiak has been with Florida Institute of Technology since April 2009.
 Prior to joining Florida Tech she worked in various administrative and business office management positions.
 She worked in the islands handling the logistics for supplies and repair schedules.
 Judy is a long term resident of Melbourne.
 Her organizational skills are commitment to Florida Tech are a great addition to the Dean's office.
 She enjoys working with the students and works hard to make sure their needs are met.

-Sheila Rodriguez has been with Florida Institute of Technology since February 2008.
+Sheila has been with Florida Institute of Technology since February 2008.
 She was born and raised in Melbourne, Florida and attended the University of Central Florida where she received a Bachelor’s Degree in Business Administration.
 While at Florida Tech she earned her Master's in Public Administration and Master's in Project Management.
-She is delighed to interact with students, faculty and staff while supporting the College of Engineering.
-Sheila is also an adjunct professor in CIS for FL Tech University Online.
+She is delighed to interact with students, faculty and staff on a daily bases while supporting the College of Engineering.
+Sheila is also an adjunct professor in Computer Information Systems for FL Tech Online.